-Booming or banging sounds coming from your water heater can be a sign that sediment has built up on the bottom of the tank.
+Booming or banging sounds coming from your water heater can be a sign that sediment has built up on the base of the tank.
 This means your water heater will be less efficient and will demand more gas or electricity to heat your water, resulting in higher water heating bills.
-It also means that the extra time spent heating your water could produce more damage on your tank, which could cause cracks or leaks.
+It also means that the excess time spent heating your water could produce more damage on your tank, which could cause cracks or leaks.

 If you notice water around your water heater tank, you could have a leak.
 Ask an expert plumber to come out and inspect your system and they can provide you a quote on a new water heater if necessary.